 5.1 Introduction

 This clause contains several case studies for exising disaster alert and warning systems, so that the relavant use cases and requirements, possibly, can be derived to specify the disaster alert service enabler over the oneM2M system.
-The interests to the case study is how the deployed solutions can be extended for IoT systems, then alert and warning information can also be consumed by things as well as human beings.
+The interests to the case study is how diaster alert and warning solutions can be extended for IoT systems, then alert and warning information can also be consumed by things as well as human beings.

 5.2 Integrated Public Alert and Warning System in USA